gbronca/django-app/README.md

 * Clone the repository

-* Create a virtual environment and install the the project dependencies `pip install -r requirement.txt`.
+* Create a virtual environment and install the project dependencies `pip install -r requirement.txt`.

 * setup the environment variables